kevinkang88/enventure/README.md

 ### Setup

+*coming soon*

 ### Running

 ### Contributing
 1. Fork.
 Clone down your fork.
 2. Create a well named branch that contains the change
 3. Code!
 Commit early and often
-4. Add tests to make sure everything still passes
-5. Adding new functionality?
+4. Adding new functionality?
 Add that to the README
-6. Push the branch to Github
+5. Push the branch to Github
-7. Send a PR to enventure/develop
+6. Send a PR to enventure/develop